NeuroJS/topogrid/README.md

-# topoGrid
+# topogrid
-javascript library for interpolation for topographic EEG plots
+javascript library for interpolation of topographic EEG plots